spifm/pm4py-llm/README.md

 ## Configuration

 The configuration file is located in the config folder.
 The file is called config.json and it contains the following parameters:
+- `dataset.path`: path to the log file to be analyzed
+- `dataset.csv_delimiter`: separator used in the CSV file (ignored if the file is not in CSV format)
 - `debug`: boolean to enable debug mode
 - `filter.level`: filter level to be used.
 Possible values are:
     - `trace` --> to filter by trace attributes